 Submit one clean packet instead of ten partial ones.
 Clean packets reduce rework, “missing info” loops, and timeline resets.

-ACV vs RCV (what it means in reality) Money logic
+ACV vs RCV (what it means in real life) Money logic

 ACV (Actual Cash Value)